Odd and even cycle lengths, minimum degree and chromatic number in graphs: Introduction

-By Theorem \ref{Majie}, the answer is correct when $|L_o(G)|=2$ and $c=1$.
-It is natural to ask when considering even cycle lengths, can we have analogous results?
+The second part of this question is true because $\ell_o(G)=2|L_o(G)|+1$ is a necessary condition for $\chi(G)=\ell_o(G)-1$.
+When $|L_o(G)|=2$, by Theorem \ref{Majie}, the first part of this question is true.
+So we leave the first part of this question for further research.
+It is natural to ask, when considering even cycle lengths, can we have analogous results?
 In 2004, Mihók and Schiermeyer first \cite{MS} proved the analogous result for even cycle lengths.
+Note that $w(G)\leq 2|L_e(G)|+3$.